Theoretical Investigation on Inductive Bias of Isolation Forest: EMPIRICAL STUDIES

 \subsection{Convergence of the empirical depth}

 This experiment is conducted using both synthetic and real-world datasets.
 We begin by independently sampling 100 points from three distributions: the standard normal distribution \( \mathcal{N}(0, 1) \), the uniform distribution \( U[0, 1] \), and the exponential distribution \( \textrm{Exp}(1) \).
+For real-world datasets, we examine the iris dataset~\citep{fisher36Iris}, which is a widely used machine learning dataset.
 Additionally, we examine the HTTP and SMTP datasets~\citep{kddcup99}, which are widely used anomaly detection datasets.
 Focusing on the one-dimensional case, we separately select each feature from all datasets to demonstrate the convergence of the empirical depth.
 For each dataset, we evaluate the mean squared errors of the depths learned by iForest to the theoretical expected depths with 100 subsamples as the number of iTrees ranges from 100 to 1000.
 Each setup is repeated 10 times independently.

-Figure~\ref{fig:casestudy_empirical_studies_convergence} shows the curves of the errors about the number of iTrees.
-The error decreases rapidly as the number of trees increases, which implies that the depth of every point may eventually converge to the theoretically expected depth.
-This verifies the concentration property of the empirical depth and the correctness of the expected depth function shown in Prososition~\ref{proposition:concentration} and Theorem~\ref{theorem:expected_depth}, respectively.
+Figure~\ref{fig:casestudy_empirical_studies_convergence} shows the curves of the errors about the number of iTrees for different datasets.
+We can see that the error decreases rapidly as the number of trees increases, which implies that the depth of every point may eventually converge to the theoretically expected depth.
+This verifies the concentration property of the empirical depth to the theoretical depth and the correctness of our derived expected depth function shown in Proposition~\ref{proposition:concentration} and Theorem~\ref{theorem:expected_depth}, respectively.